I2RDL2/ASTAR-HAR/README.md

 To train the model, run:

+* 'python /experiments/har/har.py --template X for HAR models. modify arguments in template.py for choosing tyep of experiment and no: of unlabeled samples
 * `python train_svhn.py` to train on SVHN using 500 labels
 * `python train_cifar10.py` to train on CIFAR-10 using 4000 labels